Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Analysis method for the mock data

 \subsection{Large-scale structure surveys}

-As we are interested in forecasting the sensitivity of the null tests for \lcdm with \Euclid, we will now describe how we simulate BAO data using the Fisher matrix approach.
-For this we follow the same methodology as was used in \citetalias{IST:paper1} for the spectroscopic survey.
+As we are interested in forecasting the sensitivity of the null tests for \lcdm with \Euclid, we now describe how we simulated BAO data using the Fisher matrix approach.
+To do this, we followed the same method as was used in \citetalias{IST:paper1} for the spectroscopic survey.

-In this work we will mainly focus on the spectroscopic Euclid survey as our goal is to obtain precise measurements of the Hubble parameter $H(z)$ and the angular diameter distance $D_\mathrm{A}(z)$.
+We mainly focus on the spectroscopic Euclid survey because our goal is to obtain precise measurements of the Hubble parameter $H(z)$ and the angular diameter distance $D_\mathrm{A}(z)$.
 Overall, the Euclid survey will be able to probe the galaxy power spectrum in the redshift range $z \in [0.9,1.8]$ where, as mentioned in \citetalias{IST:paper1}, the main targets are ${\rm H}_{\alpha}$ emitters.
 In this case, \Euclid will measure up to $30$ million spectroscopic redshifts with an uncertainty given by $\sigma_z = 0.001(1 + z)$ \citep{Pozzetti:2016cch} and the main observable will be the galaxy power spectrum.
-The latter carries information on the distortions due to the Alcock-Paczynski effect, the residual shot noise, the redshift uncertainty, the anisotropies due to redshift space distortions and on the galaxy bias.
-Moreover, nonlinear effects that distort the shape of the power spectrum, e.g. a nonlinear smearing of the BAO feature, have also been included in the matter power spectrum \citep{Wang:2012bx}.
-In principle, other effects might also include a nonlinear scale dependent galaxy bias, see for example \citet{delaTorre:2012dg}.
+This power spectrum carries information about the distortions due to the Alcock-Paczynski effect, the residual shot noise, the redshift uncertainty, and the anisotropies due to redshift space distortions and on the galaxy bias.
+Moreover, nonlinear effects that distort the shape of the power spectrum, for instance, a nonlinear smearing of the BAO feature, were also included in the matter power spectrum \citep{Wang:2012bx}.
+In principle, other effects might also include a nonlinear scale-dependent galaxy bias;d see for example \citet{delaTorre:2012dg}.

-We use the same binning scheme as in \citet{Martinelli:2020hud}, which is different from that of \citetalias{IST:paper1}; specifically we use nine equally spaced redshift bins of width $\Delta z = 0.1$ instead of four.
-By rebinning the data as given in \citetalias{IST:paper1}, we find the following specifications for the galaxy number density $n(z)$, in units of Mpc$^{-3}$ and the galaxy bias $b(z)$:
+We use the same binning scheme as in \citet{Martinelli:2020hud}, which is different from that of \citetalias{IST:paper1}; specifically, we used nine equally spaced redshift bins of width $\Delta z = 0.1$ instead of four.
+By rebinning the data as given in \citetalias{IST:paper1}, we find the following specifications for the galaxy number density $n(z)$ in units of Mpc$^{-3}$ and the galaxy bias $b(z)$,

-This binning scheme allows for more data points and considerably improves the machine learning analysis, as discussed in later sections.
+This binning scheme allows for more data points and considerably improves the machine learning analysis, as discussed below.
 However, we note that we tested this particular choice against that of \citetalias{IST:paper1} in \citet{Martinelli:2020hud}, where we found no statistically significant difference.